brandongillett/brandongillett/README.md

 ![GitHub Streak](https://streak-stats.demolab.com?user=brandongillett&theme=tokyonight_duo&hide_border=true&border_radius=5)

 #
 <details>
- <summary><h3>brandongillett's story</h3></summary>
+<summary><h3>A litte bit about me!</h3></summary>
- <h4>  I’m a 4th year computer science major and chess enthusiast, currently studying at California State University Fullerton.
+<h4>I’m a 4th year computer science major, currently studying at California State University Fullerton.
 Coding first peaked my interest in 5th grade when I began computer programming at the age of 10.
 At this time I taught myself the basic languages like Visual Basic and C#.
 I was amazed by the possibilities and began searching for ways to my new skills to make tools for myself (calculators, web browsers, etc).
 From this point on, I was hooked.
 My father, being a software engineer, was impressed by my tenacity and encouraged my pursuit of computer science.
 I am over 12 years into my programming journey and have yet to find a dull moment when in front of a computer.</h4>